milanaryal/milanaryal.github.io/_posts/2015-01-06-adding-hover-anchor-links-to-header-on-github-pages-using-jekyll.md

 #### Jekyll default Kramdown Markdown auto produces header ID's

-As of the Jekyll new version 3.x.x, Jekyll runs with the following configuration options by default which done our job to add ID's to your post headers (H2, H3, H4, ..).
+Starting with version 3, Jekyll runs with the following configuration options by default which done our job to add ID's to your post headers (H2, H3, H4, ..).

 ```yml
 # Jekyll Default Configuration